Ebonsignori/obsidian-at-symbol-linking/README.md

 ## Acknowledgements

-[The Obsidian team](https://obsidian.md/about) for creating a wonderful product.
+[The Obsidian team](https://obsidian.md/about) for creating a wonderful product :purple_heart:

 The implementation borrows from: